DJBlom/observer/README.md

 Additionally, the focus of observer is mainly related to computer vision and video frame capturing.

 ### Vision
-Currently, my vision for observer is the ability to capture video frames on a remote system based on a schedule, send the frames over a TCP/IP network to a host machine where the frames will be stored in a RAID 5 disk setup in order to provide robust fault tolerance.
+Currently, my vision for observer is the ability to capture video frames on a remote system, send the frames over a TCP/IP network to a host machine, where the frames will be stored in a RAID 5 disk setup.
+As a reuslt, it should provide robust fault tolerance.

 ### Technologies Used
 **Software**